Gaonuk/obsidian-vault/HEC.md

 IF YOU GO TO BERKELEY/SAN FRANCISCO YOU CAN STAY THERE AND BUILD YOUR STARTUP OVER THERE FOR THE REST OF THE PROGRAM

-"HEC has a very wide network in all the countries, access to a lot of platforms and opportunities as an HCE student"
+"HEC has a very wide network in all the countries, access to a lot of platforms and opportunities as an HEC student"